 Under BaK it is unclear if the network externality can be internalised.
 That said, the size of this effect seems limited and is further assessed in the section on low usage offers.
-However, there is not much evidence that network externalities are important when setting termination rates and even if they were important in general, it is not clear that termination rates are a good tool to increase the number of subscribers to telephone networks.
+However, there is not much evidence that network externalities are important when setting termination rates and even if they were important in general, there are concerns that termination rates are not a good tool to increase the number of subscribers to telephone networks - i.e. to internalise network externalities.